Bordeaux Wine Tasting Tips: Where to Sip, Stay, and Explore

 They make both red wines and white wines that are almost always a blend of different grape varieties.
 For red, it’s the big six: Cabernet Sauvignon, Merlot, Cabernet Franc, Petit Verdot, Malbec, and Carmenere.
 White can be a number of varieties, but you’ll most often see Semillon and Sauvignon Blanc.

-Bordeaux’s weather is as unpredictable as crazy Aunt Carol’s Christmas presents (although the ugly sweater comes in handy at holiday parties).
+Bordeaux’s weather is pretty unpredictable.
 With rain, humidity, and sometimes hail, wineries have to watch out for things like rot during the growing season or diluted flavors at harvest.

-If you’ve ever heard a wine snob spouting off years that are a “good vintage,” this is what they mean.
+If you’ve ever heard someone mention a “good vintage,” this is what they mean.
 The changes from year-to-year result in vintage variation.
 In good years, a $20 bottle of Bordeaux can drink like a $50 one (I’m looking at you 2015).

 On the left bank, Cabernet Sauvignon is king.
 The gravely, stony soils help retain heat so that the grape can fully ripen.
 This side is also known for its sweet wines made from the Semillon grape.
 Merlot is at home on the right bank’s clay soils and it’s often blended with Cabernet Franc.